mitranim/fpx/docs/html/partials/coll.md

 ## Coll

-Utils for dealing with collections (lists and dicts).
-Like all other `fpx` functions, they treat their arguments as immutables and never modify them.
+Functions applicable to all collections (lists and dicts).

 ---